JackDanielJosephVarney/keyboard-app/README.md

 Will work with your keyboard and your mouse.

-Mobile support is spotty, it on my pc and my phone, I cant really test for anything more than that.
+Mobile support is spotty, it works on my pc and my phone, I cant really test for anything more than that.

 You can view it here - https://mystifying-fermi-4239e8.netlify.com/